stefan2x/CSC59867_Senior_Project/README.md

 About the project: \
 Wishlist is a marketplace application with features found on social media.

-Users can create their own profiles that include significant dates and relevant holidays that apply to them.

 Users can a registry for various kinds of items from book, clothes, electronics, etc; this will act as a repository for users where other users in the application can view items, reserve items, and buy items for other users.